 A new interface in Kong Manager lets you view usage dashboards and generate reports, with easier access to all metrics collected by Kong Vitals over a greater period of time.
 Use the reports feature to browse, filter, and view your metrics in a time-series generated report, and export the report as a comma-separated values (CSV) file.

 For more information, see the Vitals Overview and Vitals Reports topics.

-key-auth-enc) plugin does not support
+The Rate Limiting Advanced plugin does not support the